 – Aim for 10 repetitions.

-This neck stretch will stretch out the Upper Trapezius muscle, which could have trigger points from the muscle strain.
+This neck stretch will stretch out the Upper Trapezius and Scalene muscle, which could have trigger points from the muscle strain.
 Do this stretch actively, instead of passively.

 How to do it: